jcondor98/ammc/README.md

 `SET_SPEED` | `0x06` | Set DC motor(s) speed value(s) in m/s
 `DAT`       | `0x07` | Data (sent from Master to Client)

+#### Acknowledgements

+A communication endpoint must wait for an acknowledgement message from the counterpart once it sent a packet in order to send a new one.
+ACK and NAK packets do not bring any data.

+When a packet arrives, it is checked for integrity and sanity.
+If it is sane, then an ACK packet is sent; if not, then a NAK packet is sent.
+ACK and NAK packets are simply discarded if corrupted in some way.

+A NAK packet uses the 'selector' field to send to the other endpoint the error code describing what happened on its side.
+Error codes can be found in `communication.h`.

 #### Controlling DC motors' speed

 **TODO**

 ### Master-Slave communication